zanmdi/CC-HMVRP/README.md

-# 🚴‍♂️ Chance-Constrained a Heterogeneous and Multi-trip Vehicle Routing Problem with Time Windows
+# 🚴‍♂️ Chance-Constrained Heterogeneous and Multi-trip Vehicle Routing Problem with Time Windows

 A Python-based model for solving the **Chance-Constrained a Heterogeneous and Multi-trip Vehicle Routing Problem with Time Windows (CC-HMTVRPTW)** using **IBM CPLEX** and an **improved Adaptive Large Neighborhood Search (ALNS)**.